-When you work from home, it’s crucial to clean up after yourself at the end of each day.
+When you work from home, it’s crucial to clean up after yourself at the end of each day, or work with a team like Handy to help with the cleaning.
 Otherwise, the mess in your office will start to spill out into the rest of your home!

 Messes happen, but you should make a point to pick up before you clock out for the evening.
 Staying on top of clutter will prevent a giant pileup on your desk, and you’ll have a neat and tidy space to return to in the morning.

 Unless you don’t mind the constant interruptions, put your phone on silent while you work.
 Or, take it one step further and put your phone out of arm’s reach when you’re not using it.

 You could even mount a storage caddy to the wall on the other side of the room, and keep your phone in there when you’re not using it.
 This will prevent you from mindlessly checking social media while you’re supposed to be working.